btrettel/flt/to-do.md

 - Search for `TODO` and finish those tasks.
 - Eliminate Python from this repository.
     - Convert passed.py to passed.f90.
-    - Merge tests from `test_*.py` into the associated Fortran test files.
     - Remove Python from .gitignore.
 - Make as much as possible `pure`.
 - `check` to `assert`
     - Eliminate return codes in `assert` and make the code `error stop` instead.
 Then `assert` can be pure (if `error stop` writes a message) and I can get a backtrace in some compilers.
     - Allow for disabling `assert` in a way that a compiler will optimize out without having to use a preprocessor.
 - Move `rand_int` and `rand_cauchy` to `rngmod` (or rename `rngmod` to `random`).
+- dimmod.f90, dimgen.f90: Generates a module named `dimcheck` which provides compile-time checking of dimensions. (started, paused for now)

 Later:

-- dimmod.f90, dimgen.f90: Generates a module named `dimcheck` which provides compile-time checking of dimensions. (started, paused for now)
 - fad.f90: Forward-mode automatic differentiation. (complete but not yet added)
+    - Modify your AD to be vectorized
 - ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
     - Make ga.f90 use rngmod.f90.
     - herrera_tackling_1998